 - Weekly online sessions for each unit.

 - Weekly face-to-face workshops on Wednesday from 1.00pm-3.00pm at Southport to actively demonstrate your progression of skills and knowledge.
 Please note that the workshop frequency, day and time may be adjusted throughout the program depending on student attendance and student numbers.
 It is strongly advisable to attend the weekly workshop to practice skills and gain understanding of your assessment requirements.

 - For some weeks face-to-face classes will also be held on a Tuesday from 10.00am-12.00pm.
 Please consult your timetable for allocated weeks.

-- Mandatory Practical Skills weeks on Tuesday 22 May to Friday 25 May 2018 and Tuesday 30 October to Friday 2 November 2018 from 8.30am-5.00pm at Southport for assessments and group work.
+- Mandatory Practical Assessment weeks will be held in each semester for assessments and group work.
 Your teachers will discuss this in more detail in your orientation week.

 Your total weekly hours for study will be approximately 20-35 hours per week plus any vocational placement requirement.

 The vocational placement requirement for this program is 120 hours.
 This may be completed in consecutive weeks during the semester.
 Students may have the option to complete their placement in shorter amounts of weekly hours over the two semesters, subject to industry availability.